juvoy/churchill-hook/README.md

 # Churchill Hook
 A small internal cheat for Hearts of Iron IV I made because I was bored.
 Not perfect by any means and ugly, but works well enough.
-Made for *Countenance v1.16.9.8bdd (c09b) (S)*
+Made for *Musketeer v1.17.3.0.3a95*

 You'll need DirectX 11.